spacecowboy/NoNonsense-FilePicker/README.md

 longer be returned in a safe way.
 This change requires you to add an entry to your manifest to use the included FilePickerFragment:

+** NOTE: the authority of this provider is hard-coded in the bundled FilePickerFragment.
+If you have an existing content provider in your app with the same authority you will have a conflict.
+You'll either have to rename your existing authority or extend FilePickerFragment and override which authority is used. **

 ```xml
     <provider
         android:name="android.support.v4.content.FileProvider"